ipab-rad/tartan_forklift/README.md

 ## Metadata Generator Usage

 This script generates metadata for ROSbag MCAP files.
-The metadata is compiled into a `resources.json` file that complies with ...
+The metadata is compiled into a `resources.json` file that complies with the EIDF requirements

 ### Features
 - Reads MCAP files and extracts metadata such as: